-Trooper William Rayner was shot and killed after he and a deputy stopped a vehicle on Interstate 74 east of Greensburg.
+Trooper William Rayner was shot and killed after he and a Decatur County deputy sheriff stopped a vehicle on Interstate 74 east of Greensburg.

 They were unaware the car was stolen and its occupants were parolees away without leave from a state detention home in Louisville, Kentucky, when they questioned them.

-As they asked the men to exit the vehicle, the passenger grabbed Trooper Rayner and opened fire, killing him.
-The deputy was able to return fire and kill one of the suspects.
+As they asked the men to exit the vehicle, the passenger grabbed Trooper Rayner and opened fire, striking him.
+The deputy was able to return fire and kill a 29-year-old suspect.

 A 25-year-old suspect was captured after an extensive manhunt.
 He was sentenced to life in prison and died during an escape attempt from the Indiana State Prison in 1973.

 Trooper Rayner, from Greensburg, was assigned to the Versailles post.
-He was survived by his wife and three sons, one of whom was born after his death.
+He was survived by his wife, three sons, one of whom was born after his death and parents.

 • In 2009, Interstate 74 near the 138-mile marker in Decatur County was dedicated the Trooper William Rayner Memorial Highway in his honor.